-Beth El, the only provider of emergency shelter and food services in Milford, helps families, single men and single women in crisis start rebuilding their lives.
+Beth El, the only provider of emergency shelter and food services in Milford, ramps up its efforts during COVID-19.

-Beth El was founded in 1981 by a handful of local churches that wanted to do something about the growing number of homeless people showing up on their doorsteps looking for help, according to Dolan.
+Beth El was founded in 1981 by local churches responding to the growing number of homeless people showing up on their doorsteps looking for help.
 Although the organization is now a non-profit agency, the original churches are still involved and participation has grown to more than 20 houses of worship.

 In addition to donations and volunteer support from the faith organizations, Beth El receives funding from the state Dept. of Housing, the City of Milford, Veteran's Administration, and funders such as the United Way and The Community Foundation for Greater New Haven.